nuxeo-cps/products--CPSAjaxPortlets/README.txt

 CPSAjaxPortlets
 ===============

-This products gathers portlets that uses
+This product gathers portlets that uses
 Ajax.